 - Stéphane Adjemian (Université du Maine)

 - Frédéric Karamé (Université du Maine)

-This workshop is organized with the support of Banque de France, CEPREMAP and DSGE-net.
+This workshop is organized with the support of École Normale Supérieure, CEPREMAP, Banque de France, and DSGE-net.

 This is a laptop only workshop.
-Each participant is required to come with his/her laptop computer with MATLAB version 7.5 (R2007b) or above installed.
+Each participant is required to come with his/her laptop with MATLAB R2009b or later installed.
 We will provide WiFi access, but participants shouldn’t rely on it to access a MATLAB license server at their own institution.
-As an alternative to MATLAB, it is possible to use GNU Octave 4.2 (free software, compatible with MATLAB syntax).
+As an alternative to MATLAB, it is possible to use GNU Octave (free software, compatible with MATLAB syntax).